Key insights from the Chroma Key & Visual Marker webinar

 You can find the rest of the Q&A by watching the recording below.

-Get started with the new XR-1 features
+Get started with the new mixed reality features

 With our latest software update, merging synthetic and analogue realities becomes easier than ever.
 It becomes almost impossible to tell where the real world ends and virtual reality begins.